enwi/homeplusplus/README.md

 # homeplusplus
 This is Home++ a smart home system based on C++ with a focus on ease of use (setup, user interaction, ...) though at the moment lacking a bit on the front end side.

-Features:
+Features for users:
 *  Actions
    *  Set device properties
    *  Toggle device properties
    *  Display notifications
 *  Rules (lacking easy creation through GUI)
    *  Set device properties
    *  Toggle device properties
    *  Display notifications
    *  Call other actions
 *  Notifications
    *  Informations
    *  Warnings
 *  Multiple users with different rights (lacking configuration in GUI)
    *  password protected
+*  Show device status and capabilities in GUI
+   *  Control directly via GUI
+   *  Show historical sensor/actuator data

 Supported devices:
 *  Philips Hue lights
 *  Tasmota devices (almost all sensors and actuators)
 *  Remote sockets (433MHz only on Raspberry Pi)

+Features for developers:
+*  Easy plugin creation
+   *  Automatic storage of sensor/actuator data in database (configurable)
+   *  Automatic storage of plugin settings (in JSON format)
+   *  MQTT support (just subscribe or publish data to topics)

 ## Installation process